AndyLiner13/Trivia-101/.github/instructions/copilot.instructions.md

 Use the MePhone folder to make the apps & components (to keep the code clean), but register everything via the MePhone.ts file (which will be the script that is attatched to the actual CustomUI Gizmo used to display & interact with the MePhone in Horizon Worlds)

 Only use console.log sparringly, and when you're done troubleshooting remove any console.logs used during the troubleshooting process.

+Do not try to run npx tsc checks.